rzgwassila/rzgwassila/README.md

 # Hello, I'm Wassila! 👋
-🌱 I’m a full-stack developer and a master's student in bioinformatics.
+🌱 I’m a web developer and a master's student in bioinformatics.
 🔭 I’m currently working on a Big Data project for analyzing genetic variants.
 🚀 I love coding with React, Python, and exploring AI/ML.